 How Long Do Pickled Jalapenos Last?

 Pickled jalapenos will last for several weeks in the refrigerator, easily up to 3 months or longer.
 Vinegar and salt act as a preservative, letting the pickled peppers keep for longer.
-However, they probably won't last that long because they're just too tasty to resist eating.

 If you'd like to keep your pickled peppers for longer outside of the refrigerator, check out my post on How to Pickle Chili Peppers for information on how to can or jar pickled peppers with a boiling water bath.

 Quick Note: This is not meant to be a long term preserving method for chili peppers.
-It is more of a quick pickle to store in the fridge, a short term preserving solution, allowing you to prolong the life of the peppers for a few months, which is still a long time.
+It is more of a quick pickle to store in the fridge, a short term preserving solution, allowing you to prolong the life of the peppers for many months, which is still a long time.

 Enjoying Pickled Jalapenos